ETX2250/ETF5922

 Installation

 Please see the Moodle for a guide about how to install Power BI on your laptop!
-(You should have completed this before class in your own time.)

 Live Demo